 There are several ways to incorporate sage leaves into your daily life:

-• Steep dried or fresh sage leaves in hot water to make a tea that may help lower cholesterol and improve cognitive function.
+- Steep dried or fresh sage leaves in hot water to make sage tea that may support cholesterol and cognitive function [2], [7].

-• Take sage leaf extract in capsule or tablet form, following the recommended dosage, to manage menopause symptoms or improve blood sugar control.
+- Take sage leaf extract in capsule or tablet form, following the recommended dosage, for potential support in managing menopause symptoms or blood sugar [8], [9].
+Consult a healthcare provider before using supplements.

-• Mix sage leaves with water to create a mouthwash that helps kill bacteria and reduce plaque.
+- Mix sage leaves with water to create a homemade mouthwash that may help reduce bacteria and plaque [10].

-While sage leaves offer numerous health benefits, it is essential to be aware of potential side effects, especially when consumed in large quantities or over an extended period.
+While sage leaves are generally safe when consumed in the amounts typically found in food, it is essential to be aware of potential side effects, especially when consumed in large quantities or over an extended period.

-Despite these potential drawbacks, sage leaves remain a valuable addition to a healthy diet when consumed in moderation.
+Despite these potential drawbacks, sage leaves remain a valuable addition to a healthy diet when consumed in moderation and under professional guidance if used therapeutically.

 Conclusion